stormalf/porth/README.md

 1.0.32 Adding OPEN and CLOSE operators to manage files.
 Miss some controls to avoid segmentation fault.
 Note that some wrong implementation can cause crash on linux (writing shared libraries, in my case libncursesw6 not working anymore lots of programs don't work anymore like gdb, nano... need to reinstall linux).

+1.0.33 Adding OPENW, READF, WRITEF to have the capability to read file content and to write into a new file.
+Fixing README mistake between $ and @.
+Missing controls on File like if open failed negative numbers return in RAX not checked.

 ## simulation

 The simulation/interpreter mode is too long.
 By generating a shared library using cython it seems a little bit faster (I used my pytoc tool to generate the shared library).
 The euler6 example takes :